Metrist-Software/product-docs/README.md

 npm run dev

 # this routine will print a url to the terminal, probably http://localhost:5173
+# this routine will also fetch all manifests and render all monitor markdown pages
 ```

 Open that url and modify/edit the site, confirm the site’s contents are updated in real-time.